-If you are generating PDF files, you can view them in the Automation Engine Viewer without preparation.

-However if you are generating print simulation files for those PDFs, you still need to prepare your files for viewing (as the Automation Engine Viewer doesn't open print simulation files natively).

-- You can also view TIFF, LEN and LENX files in the Bitmap Viewer without preparation. - 8.
-Set the Resolution of your output files.

-- The Resolution unit is taken from the general Automation Engine Preferences. - You can enter values from 1 to 25400 ppi (or equivalent in your unit).
-SmartNames must also resolve to a value in that range. - Values in another unit than the one from the general Preferences will be recalculated, and values like 300ppi + 500ppm will be calculated correctly. - Depending on the Resolution you set here, you will have different screen Rulings available in the Separations tab. - If you are outputting to LENX files, the resolution is set to 4000 ppi automatically.
+- If you are generating PDF files, you can view them in the Automation Engine Viewer without preparation. - However if you are generating print simulation files for those PDFs (see above), you still need to prepare your files for viewing (as the Automation Engine Viewer doesn't open print simulation files natively). - You can also view TIFF, LEN and LENX files in the Bitmap Viewer without preparation. - 8.
+Set the Resolution of your output files. - The Resolution unit is taken from the general Automation Engine Preferences. - You can enter values from 1 to 25400 ppi (or equivalent in your unit).
+SmartNames must also resolve to a value in that range. - Values in another unit than the one from the general Preferences will be recalculated, and values like 300ppi + 500ppm will be calculated correctly.

+Depending on the Resolution you set here, you will have different screen Rulings available in the Separations tab.